elyhahami18/CS50FinalProj/README.md

 1. Create a `.env` file in the project root directory.
 2. Add the following lines, replacing `<API_KEY>` with your actual API key:

+## API Key Restriction
+Please note that the chatbot feature in the source code requires an OpenAI API key, which is not included in the project repository for security reasons.
+Consequently, you will not be able to use the chatbot feature in your local setup without an API key.

+However, you can interact with the chatbot in the deployed version of the application on Heroku, where the API key has been securely configured.
+We ensure the security of the API key using environment variables and do not expose it within the source code.

+If you wish to use the chatbot feature locally, you will need to obtain your own API key from OpenAI and set it as an environment variable in your `.env` file as described in the Configuration section below.

 ## Running the Application
 To run <the Linear Algebra Web App> locally, execute the following command: flask run